A Java Code Generator for Pojo Builders

 }

-to see the generated source code.
+to review the generated code.

 public class UrlFactory {